Family Files Lawsuit After Chicago Police Raid Wrong Home, Seeking Man Already In Prison

 WATCH the full documentary “[un]warranted,” with CBS 2’s Dave Savini.

-According to the complaint for search warrant, police acted on the word of a confidential informant who told police weekly heroin sales were being made by a man known as “Ace,” at the address where Blassingame and her children lived then.
+According to the complaint for search warrant, police acted on the word of a confidential informant who told police weekly heroin sales were being made by Derec Bell, a man also known as “Ace,” at the address where Blassingame and her children lived then.

 But Bell could not have been selling heroin at that address at that time because CBS 2 found he was actually in Galesburg, 200 miles away, at the Hill Correctional Center.
 He had been incarcerated there for six years.